-Tidal marshes offer diverse ecosystem services to the San Francisco Estuary and its communities through their abilities to provide habitat for wildlife, stabilize shorelines, prevent erosion, absorb stormwater, and store carbon.
+Ecosystem restoration and enhancement projects need to consider and incorporate the priorities of surrounding communities.
+Additionally, such projects should take into special consideration that many tidal marsh habitats carry great cultural significance and provide important resources to Tribes and marshes, with tidal flats now included in Action 9.
+Restoration next five years and align with San Franciso Bay Joint Venture goals.
+The protection task has been expanded to focus on all undeveloped land within the historic San Francisco baylands that offer current habitat value and/or future enhancement or erosion, absorb stormwater, and store carbon.
 Today, there are approximately 51,300 acres of tidal marsh in the Bay - about a quarter of the acreage that existed at the beginning of the 19th century.
-This Action seeks to increase tidal marsh area to 100,000 acres in the Bay as set forth in the 1999 Baylands Ecosystem Habitat Goals Report, and to 50,000 acres in the Delta by 2050 as set forth by the Delta Plan.
+This Action seeks to increase tidal marsh area to 100,000 acres in the Bay as set forth in the 1999 Baylands Ecosystem